 Now what?
 Safety should be your first concern when it comes to housing, so if you’re finding your own living arrangements, use caution and discernment.
 Be up front with your expectations and questions about the housing process with your recruiter, and you’ll have an unforgettable experience living like a local everywhere you go.

 If you’ve got questions about travel nurse housing, give us a call at 800-299-8132.
-Whether you travel with Cirrus or not, we’re happy to tell you how it works and use our experience to answer your questions.
+Whether you travel with Emerald or not, we’re happy to tell you how it works and use our experience to answer your questions.
 Check out our job search, and we just might have the assignment you’re looking for!